-Spoil your customers by offering multiple payment options, such as online payments, card payments, bank-based payments, offline payments, direct debit, and digital wallets such as Apple Pay or Amazon Pay.
+Spoil your customers by offering multiple payment options online – cards, bank-based payments, offline payments, direct debit, and digital wallet payments such as Apple Pay or Amazon Pay.
 Your billing software must support payment gateways such as Stripe or Paypal to enable international transactions if your business has a global presence.

 Plug Revenue Leaks

 A large chunk of your churn comes from failed payments and delinquencies.
 So to plug these revenue leaks and manage your accounts receivable efficiently, your subscription billing software solution should have a robust dunning mechanism by automating the right times to retry failed payments and payment reminder emails to alert customers about payables.